Understanding Alkalinity In Your Pool

 Understanding Pool Alkalinity

-If the alkalinity level falls below 80 ppm, the water becomes too acidic.
-Conversely, if the alkalinity levels rise above 120 ppm the water becomes too alkaline.
-Both these situations have side effects, which is why it becomes important to balance your pool’s alkalinity and pH levels.
+If alkalinity falls below 80 ppm, the water can become too unstable and acidic.
+If it rises above 120 ppm, the water can become too alkaline.
+Both situations can create water quality problems, which is why it is important to keep alkalinity balanced.

 Are Alkalinity And pH The Same Thing?